cferdinandi/origami/README.md

 # Origami - A fluid mobile-first grid system.
-Origami is simple, barebones template for building grid-based, mobile-first websites.

-Adapted from [Foldy960 by Dave Rupert](https://github.com/davatron5000/Foldy960), Origami includes:

-* A 6-column, fluid grid.
-* Offsets for more flexible layouts design.
-* A special class to flip the order of your grids (for content choreography).
-* A special class for image galleries.

-## How It Works
-Getting started with Origami is really easy.
-[View the online tutorial](http://cferdinandi.github.com/origami/) or dig through the `index.html` file.
+Origami has been merged into the [Kraken front-end boilerplate](http://cferdinandi.github.com/kraken/) and is no longer supported.

+If you're just looking for a simple fluid grid, check out [Foldy960 by Dave Rupert](https://github.com/davatron5000/Foldy960).
+Origami was based on it.

 ## Changelog
+* 5/17/2013
+  * Origami retired.
 * 2/13/2013
   * Renamed `example.html` to `index.html`.
 * 2/5/2013